QualiSystems/Ixia-IxNetwork-Controller-Shell-2G/README.md

 ### Standard version
-The **Ixia IxNetwork Controller 2G** shell is based on the Traffic Shell Standard version 3.0.0.
+The **Ixia IxNetwork Controller 2G** shell is based on the Traffic Generator Controller Standard version 2.0.0.

 For detailed information about the shell’s structure and attributes, see the [Traffic Shell standard](https://github.com/QualiSystems/shell-traffic-standard/blob/master/spec/traffic_standard.md) in GitHub.